-OBERLIN'S HOUSING MARKET
+OBERLIN'S HOUSING

-Based on community input, Oberlin's housing market can be characterized in several distinct groups.
+Community input identified several potential draws of Oberlin's housing market.
 The key attractor is the "Oberlin lifestyle": small size, friendly town, progressive attitudes, walkable, sustainable, and convenient, with a high level of cultural amenities.
-People in Oberlin's market are attracted to this lifestyle enough to overcome any concerns about distance from the big city, higher taxes, or fewer shopping and retail opportunities.
-However, community input has indicated that some of the people in this market are either living here at a level beyond their means, or are moving elsewhere in order to find "decent, affordable housing in my price range that is of a quality in which I would like to raise my family."
+People who choose to live in Oberlin are attracted to this lifestyle enough to overcome any concerns about distance from the big city, higher taxes, or fewer shopping and retail opportunities.
+However, community input has indicated a sense that some residents are either living at a level beyond their means, or are moving elsewhere in order to find "decent, affordable housing in my price range that is of a quality in which I would like to raise my family."